NicholasW411/Hello-World/README.md

 ## 6. Versioning

 Discuss any versioning used especially if you are making major changes throughout the process of your code.

+Insanity
+: doing the same thing over and over again expecting a different result